CantorAI/Cantor/README.md

 - Object Store,
 - Message Queue,
 - Global Variables
-## Coding for cluster as simple as coding in a single computer
+## Coding for a very large scale cluster as simple as coding in a single computer